FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/m_README.rst

       with the given review-index
       in its batch of physical ballot cards
   * - imprinted_id
-    - String
+    - Text String
     - combination of scanner, batch and record ids that uniquely identifies the ballot card with the given review-index and may be imprinted on the card
   * - ballot_type
-    - String
+    - Text String
     - BallotType from Dominion CVR export file, a code for the set of contests that should be present on the physical ballot card with the given review-index

-- List of ballot cards assigned to Audit Board for review.
++ List of ballot cards assigned to Audit Board for review.
-  This list can be created from the random sequence by removing duplicates.
+  (This list could be created from the random sequence by removing duplicates and ordering by tabulator, batch and position within the batch.)
+  Within each county, the list is ordered by rounds and, within each round, by tabulator, batch and position within the batch. m_ballot_list_for_review.sql
   * - Column Name
     - Data Type
     - Meaning
+  * - county_name
+    - Text String
+    - Name of County
+  * - round
+    - Integer
+    - The audit round number in which the ballot card is assigned to the given County's Audit Board for review.
+  * - scanner_id
+    - Integer
+    - TabulatorNum from Dominion CVR export file, identifying the tabulator used to read the physical ballot card
+  * - batch_id
+    - Integer
+    - BatchId from Dominion CVR export file, identifying the batch of physical ballot cards in which the card was scanned
+  * - record_id
+    - Integer
+    - RecordId from Dominion CVR export file, indicating the position of the card in its batch of physical ballot cards
-* -
+  * - imprinted_id
+    - Text String
+    - combination of scanner, batch and record ids that uniquely identifies the ballot card and may be imprinted on the card
-  -
+  * - ballot_type
-  -
+    - Text String
+    - BallotType from Dominion CVR export file, a code for the set of contests that should be present on the physical ballot card

-- Computer record of Audit Board interpretation of marks on the paper ballot cards
++ For each contest under audit, and for each ballot examined in the audit, the RLA system's record of the Audit Board's interpretation of the marks on the physical ballot for that contest
   * - Column Name
     - Data Type
     - Meaning
+  * - county_name
+    - Text String
+    - Name of County
+  * - contest_name
+    - Text String
+    - Name of contest
+  * - scanner_id
+    - Integer
+    - TabulatorNum from Dominion CVR export file, identifying the tabulator used to read the physical ballot card
+  * - batch_id
+    - Integer
+    - BatchId from Dominion CVR export file, identifying the batch of physical ballot cards in which the card was scanned
+  * - record_id
+    - Integer
+    - RecordId from Dominion CVR export file, indicating the position of the card in its batch of physical ballot cards
+  * - imprinted_id
+    - Text String
+    - combination of scanner, batch and record ids that uniquely identifies the ballot card and may be imprinted on the card
+  * - ballot_type
+    - Text String
+    - BallotType from Dominion CVR export file, a code for the set of contests that should be present on the physical ballot card
+  * - computer_interpretation_of_voter_choice
+    - List of Text Strings
+    - List of voter choices in the given contest on the given ballot card, as interpreted by the vote-tabulation computer system
+  * - audit_board_interpretation_of_voter_choice
+    - List of Text Strings
+    - List of voter choices in the given contest on the given ballot card, as interpreted by the Audit Board
+  * - did_audit_board_agree
+    - Yes/No
+    - "Yes" if the Audit Board came to consensus on the interpretation of the given ballot card; "No" if not; blank if the card has not been reviewed by the Audit Board.
+  * - audit_board_comment
+    - Text String
+    - Text of comment entered by Audit Board about the given contest on the given ballot card
-* -
+  * - review_index
+    - Integer
     -
-  -
-- For each contest under audit, and for each ballot examined in the audit, the RLA system's record of the Audit Board's interpretation of the marks on the physical ballot for that contest
-* - Column Name
-  - Data Type
-  - Meaning
   * -
     -
     -